d-samoilov-nlt/mvpWrapLibrary/README.md

 ### MVP Wrap Library
 [![](https://jitpack.io/v/d-samoilov-nlt/mvpWrapLibrary.svg)](https://jitpack.io/#d-samoilov-nlt/mvpWrapLibrary)

-Library to simplify working with multythreading in android project based on MVP arch pattern.
+Library to simplify working with multithreading in an android project based on MVP architecture pattern.
 You can find an example of using this library here: [sample](https://github.com/d-samoilov-nlt/mvpWrapLibrary/tree/master/app)

 To get a Git project into your build: